-Legal al In telling you what you can do, the written notice is telling how you can request a "fast-track Terms appeal."
-Requesting a fast-track appeal is a formal, legal way to request a change to or decision about when to stop your care.
-(Section 8.3 below tells how you can request a f appeal.)
+In telling you what you can do, the written notice is telling how you can request a "fast-track appeal."
+Requesting a fast-track appeal is a formal, legal way to request a change to our coverage decision about when to stop your care.
+(Section 8.3 below tells how you can request a fast-track appeal.)

 The written notice is called the "Notice of Medicare Non-Coverage."
-Terms